SSARAWAGI05/YouvaPrashikshan/README.md

 **Empowering Opportunities through Intelligent and Inclusive Recruitment.**

-Youva Prashikshan is an AI-driven platform to streamline the internship and government job allocation process — from application to final selection.
+An AI-driven platform to streamline the internship and government job allocation process — from application to final selection.
 The system features AI-based resume verification, skill extraction, job description matching, personalized assessments, and intelligent interviews, ensuring a fair, accessible, and scalable recruitment experience for all, including inclusive support for PwD candidates.

 </div>